-The ever-increasing demand for storage capacity is leading some analysts to predict increases in lithium prices for the foreseeable future — which could mean an even bigger jump in lithium mining companies.
+The ever-increasing demand for storage capacity is leading some analysts to predict increases in lithium prices for the foreseeable future — which could mean an even bigger jump in lithium-mining companies.

-Lithium carbonate hovered around $2,000 per tonne from 2000 to 2004, but then started rising with demand.
-By 2009 it was at $5,000 per tonne — and is expected to hit $6,000 per tonne this year.
+Lithium carbonate hovered around $2,000 per ton from 2000 to 2004 but then started rising with demand.
+By 2009, it was at $5,000 per ton and now stands at more than $9,000.